Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 • Aspirin: Taking low-dose aspirin daily can help

-Prevention is crucial when it comes to Abnormal cholesterol levels and cardiovascular disease.
+Prevention is crucial for abnormal cholesterol levels and cardiovascular disease.
 You can lessen your likelihood of having these diseases by adopting a healthier lifestyle and scheduling regular checkups.
-Talk to your doctor about your risk factors and the best strategies to prevent and treat high blood cholesterol and Cardiovascular disease.
+Talk to your doctor about your risk factors and the best strategies to prevent and treat high blood cholesterol and cardiovascular disease.

 What the Research Says about High Cholesterol and Heart Disease